-Thaidene Nene National Park Reserve extends from the East Arm of Great Slave Lake to the Barrenlands and includes nationally significant boreal forest, freshwater and tundra ecosystems.
-The park reserve is part of Thaidene Nëné Indigenous Protected Area (IPA), which also includes a territorial protected area and a wildlife conservation area (see Map 1).
-Visitors can access Thaidene Nene National Park Reserve by fixed and rotary wing aircraft operated by local air charter companies.
-Air charter companies that wish to do business in a national park require a business licence1.
-All aircraft landing in the national park reserve require an aircraft access permit in order to conduct take-offs and landings.

-Parks Canada conducts preliminary screenings before issuing these types of authorizations to determine any public concern, or adverse environmental, social, or cultural impacts as per the requirements of the Mackenzie Valley Resource Management Act.
+Thaidene Nene National Park Reserve is located on the East Arm of Great Slave Lake, Northwest Territories.
+The park reserve is a component of Thaidene Nëné Indigenous Protected Area (IPA), which also includes a Territorial Protected Area and a Wildlife Conservation Area (see Map 1) Companies that wish to do business in a national park require a business licence .
+Parks Canada conducts preliminary screenings before issuing these types of authorizations to determine any public concern, or adverse environmental, social, or cultural impacts according to the requirements of the Mackenzie Valley Resource Management Act.